fragilefamilieschallenge/teaching-support/lesson_plan_masscollaboration_participant.md

 Well in advance of the activity, you will need to apply for data access.

 - Register for an account on the [OPR data archive](https://opr.princeton.edu/archive/restricted/Default.aspx)
 - Visit your [switchboard](https://opr.princeton.edu/archive/restricted/Switchboard.aspx) and sign up for access to the Fragile Families and Child Wellbeing Study.
-When asked about your plans for using the data, write "I will be participating in the Fragile Families Challenge as part of SICSS."
+When asked about your plans for using the data, write "I will be participating in the Fragile Families Challenge as part of [name of course]."
+Say a bit more about yourself so that your statement contains at least 25 words.
 You may also include any additional plans for using the data.
 - We approve these applications manually.
 There will be a lag before the next steps.
 - Once approved, you may receive an email from the Fragile Families Study.
 They will direct you to the files stored on the [OPR data archive](https://opr.princeton.edu/archive/restricted/Default.aspx).
 After logging in, go to the Fragile Families and Child Wellbeing Study, then to the Fragile Families Challenge, then download and unzip FFChallenge_v5.
 - If you want to use a simplified data file, open R and type the following